 Install a Bypass Valve and Hard Water Tap

-If you wanted to drink hard water but still benefit from soft water throughout your home, one solution is to install a bypass valve that would send hard water to a specific tap according to your requirements.
+If you want to drink hard water but still benefit from soft water throughout your home, one solution is to install a bypass valve that would send hard water to a specific tap according to your requirements.
 That way, the water flowing around your home would have a low level of hardness particles, while you could still enjoy the taste and related benefits of drinking softened water.

 Is it Better to Drink Hard Water or Soft Water?